vanshika105/WeatherApp/README.md

 ```

 Open your web browser and visit http://localhost:3000 to run the application locally.
-## Usage/Examples
+## Usage

 - Open the WeatherApp in your web browser.
-- Enter the name of the city or ZIP code for which you want to check the weather.
+- Enter the name of the city for which you want to check the weather.
 - Click the "Search" button.
 - View the weather details displayed on the screen.